MSDS-6311/Big-Data-Analytics/Assign01.md

 ```
 11. Finally add `./count.py >> out.md` as the last line of `./combine` and re-run `./combine`.
 You can verify that it work by reviewing `out.md`

-I will grade this assignment by verifying the contents of `out.md` and `count.py`
+The  assignment by verifying the contents of `out.md` and `count.py`